mlinnen/my-keezer/readme.md

 I have a number of goals I want to achieve for this custom controller.
 At this point I doubt all of this could or should be done on a single ESP8266 micro.
 It is likely I will have a number of ESP8266's that work together over MQTT to achieve all of the functionality I want.
 This project will evolve over a long period of time.
 The following is a list of goals which I hope to eventually turn into actual features.

 ### Current list of goals
+* Control the keezer temperature given a temperature set point and the temperature sensor reading ()
+* Turn on/off an LED when the compressor is on/off
 * Display the current temperature of the keezer on an LCD
 * Broadcast current temperature readings via MQTT
 * Broadcast when the compressor turns on/off via MQTT